diederikdehaas/rtl8812AU/README.md

 ```
 Where '#' denotes that it should be executed as root or with sudo, but don't type that character.

-To make use of the DKMS feature with this project, do the following:
+To make use of the DKMS feature with this project, do the following as root:
 ```
 # DRV_NAME=rtl8812AU
 # DRV_VERSION=4.3.20